 Nevertheless, a drawback of DEVS is that it is only formally defined for deterministic systems which limits the stochastic treatment of the systems under study.
-Although the relationship between DEVS and stochastic systems was studied in some early works [1, 13], and an extension for stochastic DEVS with finite states was already proposed [8], there is not a general theory nor a formal theoretic support for modeling general stochastic DEVS models.
+Although the relationship between DEVS and stochastic systems was studied in some early works [1, 12], and an extension for stochastic DEVS with finite states was already proposed [8], there is not a general theory nor a formal theoretic support for modeling general stochastic DEVS models.

 Stochastic models play a fundamental role in discrete event system theory.
-In fact, any system involving uncertainties, unpredictable human actions or system failures requires a non-deterministic treatment; and computer systems and data networks match all these properties.
+In fact, any system involving uncertainties, unpredictable human actions or system failures requires a non-deterministic treatment.
 Examples of stochastic discrete event formalisms are Markov Chains, Queuing Networks [3] and Stochastic Petri Nets [2].
 These tools permit analyizing and simulating stochastic models in several applications.

-The first attempt to define a general DEVS-based formalism for stochastic systems was reported by two of the authors in [11].
-In that work, a formalism called STDEVS that made use of probability spaces was proposed, and it was shown that the classic DEVS formalism is a particular case of STDEVS.
+The first attempt to define a general DEVS-based formalism for stochastic system was reported in [10].
+In this paper, we continue with the preliminary work of [10] redefining the first idea of STDEVS proposed there, and developping a complete theory of stochastic DEVS.